Saiuz/Alexa-Reservations/DevNotes.md

 Address export
    ..
 For eastern germany, leading zeros are needed on address list.
    ..
 Export format separate lines for salutation, name, address.
+   ..
+Added a Guest and Firm detail popup which shows all reservations for a guest or firm.
+For firm also shows guest names associated with firm.